We all know the expected sounds of a fireplace in your Washington County house.

 Given the weather abuse a chimney sustains in Washington County, the source of leaking could be in several locations.
 Freeze-thaw cycles, and the battering of water in both liquid and frozen form, can take a toll on various spots of a chimney.

 Don’t worry: With a 60-foot crane and scaffolding as high as 40 feet, Quality Fireplace is ready to tackle chimney leaks wherever they occur in Washington County.

 If a concrete crown is cracked, an application of Crown Coat sealant will stop leaks.
 In the case of a prefabricated chimney, a chase cover might have rusted through.
 The answer is a new stainless steel cover.

-Further down, crumbling masonry on a chimney or above a fireplace might spring leaks.
+Further down, deteriorated masonry on a chimney or above a fireplace might spring leaks.
 Tuckpointing or other masonry repair can patch things up.
 ChimneySaver, a water repellent coating, can be applied to prevent water penetration in chimney masonry.